kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 During the lifecycle of `UIResponder`, the system calls this method at various times and you're responsible for keeping the activity up to date.
 In this case, you simply provide the `employee.userActivityUserInfo` dictionary that contains the employee's `objectId`.

 Great!
 Now when you pull up an employee, that bit of history will be tracked and become searchable, provided the setting is turned on.

 In the simulator or on your device, open the **Settings** app and scroll down to **Colleagues**.
 Change the **Indexing** setting to **Viewed Records**.

-[TODO: As of beta 5, there seems to be a simulator bug where occasionally the contents of the Colleagues settings screen disappears until you force quit and reopen the Settings app.
-Check this on GM.]

 ![width=35%](/images/app-screen-3.png)